Gyyz/Targeted-Sentiment-analysis-with-memory-network-attention/README.md

 * `configurable.py`: This file contains the Configurable class, which wraps a `SafeConfigParser` that stores model hyperparameter options (such as dropout keep probability and recurrent size).
 Most or all classes in this repository inherit from it.
 * `lib/models/nn.py`: This file contains the `NN` class, which inherits from `Configurable`.
 It contains functions such as `MLP` and `RNN` that are general-purpose but require knowledge of model hyperparameters.
 * `lib/models/rnn.py`: This file contains functions for building tensorflow recurrent neural networks.
 It is largely copied and pasted tensorflow source code with a few modifications to include a dynamic *bidirectional* recurrent neural network (rather than just a dynamic *unidirectional* one, which was all that was available when this project was started) and same-mask recurrent dropout.
-* ~~`lib/models/parsers`: This directory contains different parser architectures.
+* `lib/models/parsers`: This directory contains different parser architectures.
 All parsers inherit from `BaseParser`, which in turn inherits from `NN`.
-The README in that directory details the differences between architectures.~~
-* `lib/models/sentiment/`: This directory contains different attention archtectures.
-All attention models inherit from `BaseAttention`, which in turn inherits from `NN`.
 The README in that directory details the differences between architectures.
 * `lib/rnn_cells`: This directory contains a number of different recurrent cells (including LSTMs and GRUs).
 All recurrent cells inherit from `BaseCell` which inherits from `Configurable` (but not `NN`).
 The README in that directory details the different cell types.
 * `lib/optimizers`: This directory contains the optimizer used to optimize the network.
 All optimizers inherit from `BaseOptimizer` which inherits from `Configurable` (again not `NN`).
 See the README in that directory for further explanation.
 * `vocab.py`: This file contains the `Vocab` class, which manages a vocabulary of discrete strings (tokens, POS tags, dependency labels).